circlefin/verite/packages/docs/docs/patterns/smart-contract-verity.md

 In this hypothetical example, a contract in the lending pool could inherit the registry contract (or implement the registry interface) to invoke internal verification registration methods in the same transaction as the borrow logic.
 This ensures that the caller is the subject (represented by the dapp) as opposed to the inheriting contract becoming the caller.
 There is no persistence of credit verifications in this example.

+### Subject Submission Pattern Risks and Mitigations

+Verification registries that support both subject-managed verification results and verifier revocation must ensure they don't inadvertently allow subjects to override a verifier revocation through resubmission, as demonstrated in the following flow:

+1. Subject registers verification result
+2. Verifier revokes
+3. Subject deletes, then resubmits original verification result (causing the record to appear unrevoked)

+This risk can be avoided through policies enforced in the implementation of a registry that supports verifier revocation:

+- Disallow subject submission
+- Allow subject submission, but disallow subject deletion
+- Disallow deletion of a revoked record

+This can also be mitigated by the verifier applying an aggressive expiration for subject-held verification results, narrowing the window of effectiveness of such a threat.

 ## Storage Patterns

 Upon generating a Verification Record, a contract may follow one of two storage patterns: (a) in-contract storage, and (b) off-chain storage with optional oracle integration.